sakshisuyal273/Quiz-Game/README.md

 # JS Quiz Game
-javascript Quiz Game with Local Storage of Scores
+javascript Quiz Game with Local Storage of Scores, with animations.